Alex61NN5/get-fiscal-year/README.md

 ### Input

-The method has one mandatory argument and one optional
+The `getFiscalYear` method has one mandatory argument and one optional

 First argument is the country - this can be a country code or the full name of a country `'AU'` or `'Australia'`